autonomys/subspace-docs/docs/operators_and_staking/staking.md

 ### Operator registration using [Polkadot.js](https://polkadot.js.org/)

-Any account with **minimum operator stake** can become an operator.
+Any account with the **minimum operator stake** can become an operator.

 1. Make sure to select the correct network at the top-left corner.
 2. Select the account you want to use in `using the selected account`.